Innovations in the Breast Cancer Pathway

 • Preparing to educate and support patients during the clinical rollout, focusing on expected outcomes and maintaining quality of life

-Dr Stefania Redana, Medical Oncologist, Royal Marsden NHS Foundation Trust
+Dr Stefania Redana, Medical Oncologist, The Royal Marsden NHS Foundation Trust

 3.50